henrytien/henry-notes/reading/design_patterns.md

 * classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate

+## Prototype

+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype. when the classes to instantiate are specified at run-time, for example, by dynamic loading;

+## Applicability

+• when the classes to instantiate are specified at run-time, for example, by dynamic loading; or
+• toavoidbuildingaclasshierarchyoffactoriesthatparallelstheclasshierar- chy of products; or
+• when instances of a class can have one of only a few different combinations of state.
+It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate state.

 # Structural
 ## Adapter pattern